uvatoc/uvatoc.github.io/src/content/post/welcome.md

 - Convince us that the proposed cohort satisfies our diversity criteria.
-We do not have a formal specification of what is satisfactory, but at a minimum it should be a cohort cannot include more than 3 people who went to the same high school.
+We do not have a formal specification of what is satisfactory, but at a minimum a cohort cannot include more than 3 people who went to the same high school.
 In forming your cohort you should think about what will make it a good learning community.
+You will be able to meet other students in the class during the class time tomorrow, and may be able to find a group you want to form a cohort with.

 We will do our best to keep students who successfully do all of this by the end of the class time Wednesday in their requested cohort, but cannot promise this since it may be necessary to adjust things because of TA schedules and other constraints.

-Assessed cohort meetings will start (at the ealiest) on Tuesday, 31 August, so students scheduled in Tuesday cohorts will have preparation Cohort Meetings on Saturday or Sunday (28 or 29 August), and will need to be ready with the [Week 1](/week1) problems by their cohort meeting
+Assessed cohort meetings will start (at the earliest) on Tuesday, 31 August, so students scheduled in Tuesday cohorts will have preparation Cohort Meetings on Saturday or Sunday (28 or 29 August), and will need to be ready with the [Week 1](/week1) problems by their cohort meeting